prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 >>> ensemble.iterpose()

-Close the logfile (contents of the file shows how chains were paired/mapped):
+Close the logfile (file content shows how chains were paired/mapped):

 >>> closeLogfile('p38_pca')

 Save coordinates
 -------------------------------------------------------------------------------

-We used :class:`~prody.ensemble.Ensemble` to store coordinates of the X-ray structures.
-Its instances do not store any other atomic data.
-So, if we want to write aligned coordinates into a file, we need to pass coordinates to an :class:`~prody.atomic.AtomGroup` instance:
+We use :class:`~prody.ensemble.Ensemble` to store coordinates of the X-ray structures.
+The :class:`~prody.ensemble.Ensemble` instances do not store any other atomic data.
+If we want to write aligned coordinates into a file, we need to pass the coordinates to an :class:`~prody.atomic.AtomGroup` instance.
+Then we use :func:`~prody.proteins.writePDB` function to save coordinates:

 >>> xray_coords = ref_structure.copy()
 >>> xray_coords.delCoordset(0) # Delete existing coordinate set